University of Cincinnati: Research

 The university is classified among "R1: Doctoral Universities – Very high research activity".
 According to the National Science Foundation, UC spent $480 million on research and development in 2018, ranking it 54th in the nation.

 Libraries

-The University of Cincinnati has 14 libraries, which are housed in 11 different facilities.
-This also includes the Digital Projects Department.
+The University of Cincinnati has 13 libraries, which are housed in 11 different facilities.
 The university library system has holdings of over 4 million volumes and 70,000 periodicals.
 The average circulation is around 451,815 items and 116,532 reference transactions.
 The University of Cincinnati is a member of the Association of Research Libraries and the OhioLINK consortium of libraries.